Strong Connectivity in Directed Graphs under Failures, with Application: Introduction

 \section{Introduction}

-In this paper, we investigate some basic problems related to the strong connectivity and to the $2$-connectivity of directed graphs, by considering the effect of edge and vertex deletions on their strongly connected components.
-Before defining precisely the problems considered, we give few definitions.
+In this paper, we investigate some basic connectivity problems in directed graphs (digraphs).
+Before defining precisely the problems considered, we need few definitions.
 Let $G=(V,E)$ be a directed graph (digraph), with $m$ edges and $n$ vertices.
 Digraph $G$ is \emph{strongly connected} if there is a directed path from each vertex to every other vertex.
 The \emph{strongly connected components} of $G$ are its maximal strongly connected subgraphs.
 Two vertices $u,v \in V$ are \emph{strongly connected} if they belong to the same strongly connected component of $G$.
 The \emph{size} of a strongly connected component is given by its number of vertices.
 An edge (resp., a vertex) of $G$ is a \emph{strong bridge} (resp., a \emph{strong articulation point}) if its removal increases the number of strongly connected components.
+Note that strong bridges (resp., strong articulation points) are $1$-edge (resp., $1$-vertex) cuts for digraphs.
 Let $G$ be strongly connected. $G$ is \emph{$2$-edge-connected} if it has no strong bridges, and it is \emph{$2$-vertex-connected} if it has at least three vertices and no strong articulation points.
-The \emph{$2$-edge-} (resp., \emph{$2$-vertex-}) \emph{connected components} of $G$ are its maximal $2$-edge- (resp., $2$-vertex-) connected subgraphs.
+Let $C \subseteq V$.
+The induced subgraph of $C$, denoted by $G[C]$, is the subgraph of $G$ with vertex set $C$ and edge set $E \cap (C \times C)$.
+If $G[C]$ is $2$-edge-connected (resp., $2$-vertex-connected), and there is no set of vertices $C'$ with $C \subsetneq C' \subseteq V$ such that $G[C']$ is also $2$-edge-connected (resp., $2$-vertex-connected), then $G[C]$ is a \emph{maximal $2$-edge-connected (resp., $2$-vertex-connected) subgraph of $G$}.
+Hence, in the context of reliable communication, maximal $2$-edge- and $2$-vertex-connected subgraphs correspond, respectively, to parts of a network that are resilient to single vertex and edge failures.
+These concepts, however, do not capture the pairwise connectivity among the vertices.
 Two vertices $u, v\in V$ are said to be \emph{$2$-edge-connected} (resp., \emph{$2$-vertex-connected}), and we denote this relation by $u \leftrightarrow_{\mathrm{2e}} v$ (resp., $u \leftrightarrow_{\mathrm{2v}} v$), if there are two edge-disjoint (resp., two internally vertex-disjoint) directed paths from $u$ to $v$ and two edge-disjoint (resp., two internally vertex-disjoint) directed paths from $v$ to $u$ (note that a path from $u$ to $v$ and a path from $v$ to $u$ need not be edge- or vertex-disjoint).
-A \emph{$2$-edge-connected block} (resp., \emph{$2$-vertex-connected block}) of a digraph $G=(V,E)$ is defined as a maximal subset $B \subseteq V$ such that $u \leftrightarrow_{\mathrm{2e}} v$ (resp., $u \leftrightarrow_{\mathrm{2v}} v$) for all $u, v \in B$.
+A \emph{$2$-edge-connected component} (resp., \emph{$2$-vertex-connected component}) of a digraph $G=(V,E)$ is defined as a maximal subset $B \subseteq V$ such that $u \leftrightarrow_{\mathrm{2e}} v$ (resp., $u \leftrightarrow_{\mathrm{2v}} v$) for all $u, v \in B$.
+See Figure \ref{figure:2-connectivity-example}.
+Let $G\setminus e$ (resp., $G\setminus v$) denote the digraph obtained after deleting edge $e$ (resp., vertex $v$ together with all its incident edges).
+We say that edge $e$ (resp., vertex $v$) \emph{separates} vertices $x$ and $y$, if $x$ and $y$ are no longer strongly connected in $G\setminus e$ (resp., $G\setminus v$).